- The Subaru Legacy was freshly redesigned for 2020.

 What we would change: Make AWD available, switch to a traditional gearshift, bring back the manual!

 Overview: The Honda Accord is in its 10th generation, and Honda’s long experience with this model is evident in its general excellence.
-The Accord is engaging to drive, and its chassis exhibits deft control of body motions and lively responses.
+The Accord is engaging to drive with a lively and responsive chassis that deftly controls body motions.
 Note, though, that ride quality deteriorates with the available larger wheels.
 The 192-hp 1.5-liter turbocharged base engine is mated with a CVT, while the 252-hp 2.0-liter turbo uses a 10-speed automatic.
 The Hybrid pairs a 2.0-liter four and an electric motor for a total of 212 horsepower and 232 lb-ft.
 Gear selection is via an oddball arrangement of buttons and switches.
-The base engine’s combined fuel economy is 31–33 mpg (depending on trim level), while the 2.0-liter turbo returns 26–27 mpg.
-The Accord Hybrid, meanwhile, boasts a 48 mpg EPA combined rating.
+The base engine’s combined fuel economy is 32–33 mpg (depending on trim level), while the 2.0-liter turbo returns 26 mpg.
+The Accord Hybrid, meanwhile, boasts a 48 mpg EPA combined rating (43 mpg for the Touring).
 This latest Accord features swoopy, coupe-like styling, yet despite the sleek roofline, Honda has carved out a cavernous interior.
 Rear-seat legroom is expansive—though passengers will need to duck their heads getting in.
 Trunk space is best in class.
 Up front, narrow pillars and a low dash make for good visibility.

-Features and technology: The Accord is offered in LX, Sport, Sport SE, EX (Hybrid only), EX-L, Sport, and Touring trim levels.
-An 8-inch touchscreen is now standard on all models including the base trim.
-All versions get Apple CarPlay and Android Auto, with the upper trims able to connect wirelessly.
+Features and technology: The Accord is offered in LX, Sport, Sport SE, EX-L, Sport 2.0T, and Touring trim levels.
+All trims now have an 8-inch touchscreen with Apple CarPlay and Android Auto (wireless in the top three trims).
 Unlike some earlier Honda touchscreens, the Accord units are abetted by knobs for volume and tuning.
 Navigation is optional on the EX-L and standard on the Touring, which also gets a Wi-Fi mobile hotspot, wireless device charging, and a head-up display.
-The long list of standard active-safety features includes forward-collision warning with pedestrian detection and automatic emergency braking, lane-keep assist, adaptive cruise control, automatic high-beams, a driver-attention monitor, and a rear-seat reminder system.
+The long list of standard active-safety features includes forward-collision warning with pedestrian detection and automatic emergency braking, lane-keep assist, adaptive cruise control, automatic high-beams, and a driver-attention monitor.
 Most trims also come with blind-spot monitoring and rear cross-traffic alert.

 What does the future hold: With the Toyota Camry and Nissan Altima now offering AWD, we could see the Accord adding that feature at some point.
 Find 2021 Honda Accord models for sale near you